-International Implementation and Compliance62
+International Implementation and Compliance

 During 2010-2016, converging international views on Iran's expanding nuclear program produced global consensus to pressure Iran through sanctions.
-Some countries asserted that imposing global sanctions would head off unwanted U.S. or other military action against Iran, whereas others cooperated with sanctions primarily in order to preserve their close relationships with the United States.
-All the JCPOA parties publicly opposed the U.S. decision to exit the JCPOA and have sought to continue to provide its economic benefits to Iran.
-A comparison
+All the JCPOA parties publicly opposed the U.S. decision to exit the JCPOA in 2018 and have sought to continue to provide its economic benefits to Iran.
+A comparison between U.S., U.N., and EU sanctions is contained in the Appendix.